-Positioning the Cell
+Positioning the Cells

-The cell must be installed on the pool return line, DOWN STREAM of all other equipment such as the filter, heaters and solar heaters.
+The cells must be installed on the pool return line, DOWN STREAM of all other equipment such as the filter, heaters and solar heaters.
 This is very important in preventing accumulation of Hydrogen gas as well as corrosion of equipment such as a heat exchange.
-Where the cell is installed below pool water level, ensure isolating valves are installed somewhere either side of the cell, so it can be inspected or removed.
+Where the cells are installed below pool water level, ensure isolating valves are installed somewhere either side of the cell, so it can be inspected or removed.